Five Things You Can Do For Lent This Year

 3. Give money to a cause or local organization.

 Take some time to research on a cause or people group you are passionate about.
 Then, find an organization or charity to which you can donate your money to help that cause or people group.
-If you observe traditional Lent, you could give up Starbucks or going out to eat and donate that money to a good cause.
+If you observe traditional Lent, you could give up your daily coffee or going out to eat and donate that money to a good cause.
 This is a great way to make a difference this Easter season!

 4. Do random acts of kindness.